Specialist Overview: Financial Transparency & Surgical Value

 Dr. Harris discusses no mesh hernia repair at our center.What are the different types of hernia surgery?

-The basic types of hernia repairs are mesh versus no mesh and open hernia surgery versus laparoscopic hernia surgery.
+The basic types of hernia repairs are mesh versus no mesh and open hernia surgery versus minimally invasive ‘key-hole’ surgery.
 In open hernia surgery, the skin and muscles are opened by the surgeon.
 The hole and weakness in the muscles is identified and repaired.
 The muscles and skin are then closed over the hernia repair.
 In laparoscopic hernia surgery, a small camera is used to look at the weakened muscles and the hernia from inside of the abdomen.
 The hernia is repaired from the inside without opening the skin or the muscles.
 View a comparison chart of open and laparoscopic surgery HERE or watch the short video below.

 What are my Options for Hernia Treatment?